rencheckyoself/single_player_foosball/README.md

 Launch Files:
 - `start_ocam.launch`: Launch the camera and view the rectified image
-- `start_tracking.launch`: Use the trained cascade classifier to track the ball and view it
+- `start_tracking.launch`: Launch the ball and player tracking nodes. set view_image to true to view the output.
 - `capture_training_data.launch`: Launch everything to collect images to train the cascade classifier

 Nodes:
- - `cascade_classifier`: Use the trained cascade model to find and publish the ball's pixel location
+ - `ball_tracking`: Use the trained cascade model to find and publish the ball's pixel location
  - `opencv_viewer`: Listen to an image topic and display the image along with the ball position
+ - `player_tracking`: Use background subtraction and contour fitting to determine the approximate angle of the player.
  - `training_image_capture`: Listen to an image topic to collect data to train a cascade classifier

+Configuration:
+ - `player_angle_detection.yaml`: contains all of parameters to define the window to analyze and the parameters to detect if the players are raised and which side the feet are closest to.

 ### Gamplay
 This package is used as the main decision making pipeline based on the detected ball position and creates a joint state message that can be used by the urdf model for testing or converted to stepper commands using the `table_motor_control` package.